Recessed Lighting

 By installing recessed cans, you can update your home and give it a fresh feel, a new look that will keep your friends and family talking every time they come over.

-Recessed lighting can make rooms feel more spacious and at the same time give you more light, where you need it most.
+Recessed lighting can make rooms feel more spacious and give you more light where you need it most.

-You can highlight work areas, art, furniture and showcase interior architecture.
+You can highlight work areas, art, and furniture and showcase interior architecture.

-There are many choices and sizes of recessed lighting, from incandescent, fluorescent, LED and low-voltage.
-The choices can be quite confusing: what type should I use?
+Recessed lighting has many choices and sizes, including incandescent, fluorescent, LED, and low-voltage.
+The choices can be confusing: What type should I use?
 Where should they be installed?
 How many should I get?

-So many questions and they are all important.
-In Charge Electric can assist you in making the right decisions when it comes to recessed lighting.
-Our master and journeyman electricians have been trained in residential, commercial lighting installations and design.
+There are so many questions, and they are all important.
+In Charge Electric can assist you in making the right decisions about recessed lighting.
+Our master and journeyman electricians are trained in residential and commercial lighting installations and design.

-Indoor lighting is a key part of interior design and depending on who installs your recessed fixtures could make the difference between your home being warm and inviting or looking like a disaster.
+Indoor lighting is a crucial part of interior design, and depending on who installs your recessed fixtures, it could make the difference between your home being warm and inviting or looking like a disaster.

 What should be considered?